IP Camera Display Using A Raspberry Pi

 We then need to enable WiFi networking by creating the wpa_supplicant.conf file in the boot drive.
 You can also download the following template and update it with your details – country code, network name and password.
+Also, be sure to change the extension to .conf.
 It is recommended to use a text editor like notepad++ or sublime to do this.

 Instead of using WiFi, you can also plug in an ethernet cable into the board and plug the other end to the router.
 The board will also work using a wired connection.

 The next thing we need to do is enable SSH.
 This allows us to remotely access and control the Raspberry Pi, over a network.
 Doing this is simple.
 Simply use one of the text editors mentioned above to create a new file, and then save it to the bootdrive with the name “ssh”.
 You do not need to add any extension to the file.

 Before ejecting the microSD card I decided to increase the GPU memory for the build by updating the config.txt file.
 You simply need to add the gpu_memory=512 line in the config file as seen in the image.
 The config.txt file is located on the bootdrive and you can edit this by opening it up in a text editor, as shown in the video.